 Sufficient tools and information are available to clinicians at the point of care.
 Tools include but are not limited to Clinical Care Standards register, Injectable Handbooks, AMS prescribing guidance, and Therapeutic Guidelines.
-However, while there are documented processes for inpatient clinical care and associated pathways.
-Documenting of clinical care pathways for outpatient care is not yet fully implemented.
+There are clinical pathways linked to the care needs identified in the comprehensive assessment process at pre-admission or admission.